RaspAP/raspap-docs/docs/ap-basics.md

 WPA3 also requires the use of Protected Management Frames (PMFs) to increase network security.
 If you wish to connect AP clients that may not have support for WPA3-Personal or PMFs, a transitional security mode is also available.

+!!! note "Note"
-> :information_source: **Note:** The Raspberry Pi's onboard wireless chipsets do not currently support the WPA3 standard.
+    The Raspberry Pi's onboard wireless chipsets do not currently support the WPA3 standard.
 For this reason, in order to use this setting you will need to configure your AP with an external wireless adapter that supports WPA3.

 ### 802.11w
 :octicons-beaker-24: Experimental · :octicons-heart-fill-24:{: .heart } [Insiders only](insiders.md)